rajbirjohar/rajbirjohar/README.md

 ## Hi there 👋

 Frontend Developer based in Southern California, typing on bespoke keyboards,
-playing through _Ratchet and Clank: Rift Apart_, and perfecting the grilled cheese.
+playing through _God of War_, and perfecting the grilled cheese.

 Currently studying Computer Science but loving web development.